-Not just an athletics facility, the Palumbo Center also houses athletics department and facility staff.
-In the past 22 years, the Palumbo Center has been the site of two NIT men's basketball games (1994), the WNIT (2009), four post-season conference volleyball tournaments (1993, 1994, 1998 & 2004), NCAA East Regional wrestling (2000, 2005 & 2007) and two opening rounds of the A-10 women's basketball tournament (1989 & 1990).
+The Palumbo Center, which also houses athletics department staff, has been the site of two NIT men's basketball games (1994), the WNIT (2009, 2013 & 2015), the Atlantic 10 Volleyball Championship (1993, 1994, 1998, 2004 & 2012), NCAA East Regional wrestling (2000, 2005 & 2007) and two opening rounds of the A-10 women's basketball tournament (1989 & 1990).

 Duquesne's basketball home is named in honor of the late Antonio J. Palumbo, the son of an immigrant family who built his wealth in the coal mining and real estate industries near his home in St. Marys, Pa.
 Mr. Palumbo, who served on DU's board of directors, donated more than $15 million to universities, colleges, hospitals and high schools in the region prior to his passing in 2002.
 His generosity resulted in his name being attached to a number of high-profile buildings and academic programs that he felt symbolized his values.

 2006 • Addition of new men's and women's basketball and administrative offices, recruiting suite, strength training and athletic training areas.